riyaadh-abrahams/WebAfricaProject/README.md

 - Open up the Asp .Net Core solution.
 - Set the Startup Project to be `WebAfricaProject.ConsoleApp`
-- Set the connection string to a clean database.
+- Set the connection string to an empty database.
+This should be set in `WebAfricaProject.ConsoleApp/appsettings.json`.
 - Run the App.

-The seed data will automatically be added to the database.
+Warning.
+There is not much error checking in the console app.

 ## Cool Features
 - Custom Seed Data scripts.